DCC-BS/documentation/markdown/backend-common/index.md

 # Backend Common

 `backend-common` is our shared Python package that provides reusable components for building FastAPI-based backend services.
-It standardizes logging, configuration, health probes, and LLM integrations across all our projects.
+It standardizes logging, configuration, and health probes across all our projects.

 ## Why Use It?